Practice Policies & Patient Information

 https://onedevon.org.uk/our-work/services-and-support/population-health-management/

 We will rely on public interest task as the legal basis for processing your data for this purpose.
 You have a right to object to your information being used in this way.
-If you wish to discuss this further, please contact The Practice Manager.
+If you wish to discuss this further, please contact the Practice Manager.

 Immedicare